adeveloperdiary/DeepLearning_MiniProjects/ResNet/readme.md

 ![Training Plot](img/lr_2.png)

-## Comparison with other architecture
+## Comparison with other architectures implemented
 As shown below, the implemented model was able to achieve ~53% Accuracy while training from scratch.
 Also the accuracy flattens from epoch 80 and reducing the learning rate further didnt help to gain validation accuracy.